 Discard any uneaten fresh foods daily.
 Always wash all foods with a good fruit and vegetable cleanser, it really will make a difference in the health of your parrot.
 Check out the fresh foods you should be feeding your parrot on our fresh food list.

 Breeding macaws is an enormous responsibility and should be done only by the experienced and educated parrot breeder.
 The diet, housing, and caring requirements are vital for these large birds to live well and should not be taken lightly.
 There has to be a genuine love and dedication to successfully breed macaws.
+It is ever so messy too so one must have daily time to clean up!

 There is a variation in the number of eggs laid depending on the species of macaw.
 The Hyacinth Macaw, the largest of the macaw family, will lay two eggs unlike the Hahn's Macaw, one of the smallest in the family, will lay up to five eggs.